pavanvulloju/Python-Mini-Projects/README.md

 This Repo contains some projects made using python

 #Cowin Project:
-It takes in the pincode and gives the available slots for the vaccine
+It takes in the pincode and gives the available slots for the vaccine in the next seven days